 Map 3.
 Funding & Policy Landscape

-An equity approach to anti-violence advocacy must acknowledge the structural inequities that impact survivors’ options for safety.
-We must not only acknowledge this, but identify and change the systems, policies, or practices create it.
+An equity approach to anti-violence advocacy acknowledges the structural inequities that impact survivors’ options for safety.
+It then works to change the systems, policies, and practices that create it.

-Data on the scope and impact of specific policies (like this LGBTQ+ Equality Tally) or evaluating the practices of specific systems (like this Justice Index) can help our advocacy efforts by drawing a clear line between policy and outcome.
+Mapping data on the scope and impact of policies and systems can help advocacy efforts by drawing a clear line between policy and outcome.

 Supplemental Resources